 “The concern for his well-being has been overwhelming, but Megan is respectfully asking that the media await official word through these channels before speculating (mostly inaccurately) on his condition,” Morgan’s publicist, Lewis Kay, said in a statement.
 “Rumors about amputating his leg are completely fabricated.”

-Morgan underwent surgery for his broken leg Sunday and is likely to remain hospitalized for several weeks, Kay said Monday.
-There was no change in his condition -- critical but stable -- on Tuesday, Kay said.
+Morgan underwent surgery for his broken leg and is likely to remain hospitalized for several weeks, his publicist Lewis Kay said.

 “This recovery will be arduous and we hope that you can be patient during this difficult time,” Kay said in an earlier statement.